 Cicada Market is all about art, handmade crafts and good times.
 With an open-air market concept, it brings together Hua Hin’s artistic talents and those who wear ‘freedom of expression’ on their sleeves.
 Besides the crafts market, you’ll also find an art gallery, beer garden and live music.
 Open only on weekend evenings, the market is usually packed with weekenders from Bangkok.

 – Night Markets (Chatsila & Chat chai):

 Chatsila Night Market is recent and still in search of its identity.
-It basically consists in a small place with a few white wooden houses.
+It basically consists of a small place with a few white wooden houses.
 Their first floor is a not very interesting small museum.
 The stalls are downstairs on the square.
 No food there but clothes, handicrafts or useful objects.
 Between the square and Dechanuchit Road is a less charming walkway with a few shops and cheap restaurants.

 By night, the place with its light garland is very pleasant.

 Chatchai Market is one of the famous markets known by both Thai and foreign tourists.
 It is located on Petchkasem Road.
-This market is an old and renowned market built in 1926 during Rama VII’s reign as his wish on the first visit with Queen Rambai Barni to Klai Kangwon Palace.
+This market is an old and renowned market built-in 1926 during Rama VII’s reign as his wish on the first visit with Queen Rambai Barni to Klai Kangwon Palace.
 Prince Purachatra Jayakara, the Prince of Kamphaengphet is the foreman of the construction to dedicate to the King.
 The market was designed with 7 adjacent semi-circular roofs as a symbol to show that it was built during Rama VII’s reign and was all built with reinforced concrete.
 The market is light and airy and was considered to be the most sanitary market in Thailand at that time.
 It was renovated many times; however, the featured 7 roofs have always remained there as the symbol.
 The market currently sells souvenirs as well as fresh and dried food.